It refers to nausea and vomiting that progresses severely in pregnant women in medicine.

 - Weight loss (5 percent or more of the pre-pregnancy weight).

 - Difficulty with daily activities.

 Some research shows that hyperemesis gravidarum is associated with an increased risk of adverse pregnancy outcomes, including problems such as low birth weight, preterm labor, and babies that are small for gestational age.

-These problems are often a threat in the most severe cases of hyperemesis, when the mother is losing a lot of weight and suffers from prolonged nausea and vomiting.
-The risk of these complications also increases if medical intervention is delayed or inappropriate.
+These problems are often a threat in the most severe cases of hyperemesis when the mother is losing a lot of weight and suffers from prolonged nausea and vomiting.
+These complications also increase if medical intervention is delayed or inappropriate.

 Hyperemesis gravidarum also increases the risk of placental disorders, such as placental abruption, especially if symptoms continue during the second trimester of pregnancy, and increases the risk of depression, anxiety, and mental health problems during pregnancy, as well as Postpartum depression.

-In addition to these problems during pregnancy, research indicates that after pregnancy, women with hyperemesis gravidarum are more likely to develop muscle weakness, motion sickness, autoimmune disorder, and post-traumatic stress disorder.
+In addition to these problems during pregnancy, research indicates that women with hyperemesis gravidarum are more likely to develop muscle weakness, motion sickness, autoimmune disorder, and post-traumatic stress disorder after pregnancy.